lostcrowdev/VoxelPluginFreeLegacy-Alfheim/README.md

 <img width="1335" height="749" alt="image" src="https://github.com/user-attachments/assets/0d669c04-a1d9-43c5-9a12-9650c6cd6aa7" />

 **Alfheim** is a C++ toolset that extends **Voxel Plugin Free Legacy** to help create procedural voxel biomes and PCG-driven scenes.
-It’s an early work-in-progress that aims to give you Valheim-style terrain and biome feel: large organic islands, rolling hills, mountains and plains, with point and spline-driven modifiers layered onto the voxel landscape.
+It’s an early work-in-progress that aims to give you Valheim-style terrain and biome feel: large organic islands, rolling hills, mountains and plains... and with point and spline-driven modifiers layered onto the voxel landscape (coming soon).

 ---